Image Score: Learning and Evaluating Human Preferences for Mercari Search: Image Score: Learning and Evaluating Human Preferences for Mercari Search

 \subsubsection{Offline Prediction}

 For historical items, or items that already exist in the search index, we run the offline indexing pipeline to include image scores.
-To optimize computational resources during the experimental phase, we limited this image scoring process to items created within the past 90 days.
+To optimize computational resources during the experimental phase, we limit this process to items created within the past 90 days.